Pritam991/javascript/README.md

 npm is the standard package manager for Node.js.

 It is two things: first and foremost, it is an online repository for the publishing of open-source Node.js projects; second, it is a command-line utility for interacting with said repository that aids in package installation, version management, and dependency management.
 A plethora of Node.js libraries and applications are published on npm, and many more are added every day

+What Is Error Handling in Node.js🔃

+I’ve heard a ton of my fellow developers say error handling in Node.js is way too hard.
+Well, I can’t lie.
+It’s not easy.
+But, I have to be fair and say it’s not that hard either once you set up centralized error handling.

+What is an error anyhow?
+It’s a way to see bugs in your code.
+Following this logic, error handling is a way to find these bugs and solve them as quickly as humanly possible.

+From this explanation, it’s obvious the hard part is setting up a good base for your error handling.
+It’s all about keeping you sane at the end of the day.
+Handling errors properly means developing a robust codebase and reducing development time by finding bugs and errors easily.